Melvynwastaken/mpm_minecraft/README.md

 mpm run <package>: Run a specific package. mpm self_update: Update the MPM system itself.
 For instance, to install a package named my_package, you would use the command mpm install my_package.

+As of writing this message I'm not finished and still working on it, I hope this might be of use to someone.